Connecting to live endpoints and exploring data

 - Copy the recorder.db file to a location accessible to the Tanium Console from the <Tanium Client>/extensions/recorder directory.

 Change the file name to include the host name and a timestamp in the format: hostname_YYYY_MM_DDTHH.MM.SS.mmmZ.db.
-The file name is displayed in Threat Response.
+The file name appears in Threat Response.

 - Start the endpoint recorder by deploying a profile with a recorder configuration.